MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 In some way this is the main topic of this task.
 Assume we have the following array, like in maximum
 ```
-data_items: .long 23,6,17,46,52,69
+data_items: .quad 23,6,17,46,52,69
 ```
 ## Immediate Addressing Mode
 ```
   movq $11, %rdx
 ```
-is called immediate Mode.
+is called immediate Mode. \
 The number 11 comes directly from the RAM slot we write it in.
-This is a direct consequence of the von Neumann architecture.
+This is a direct consequence of the von Neumann architecture. \

 ![](https://github.com/MarekSchiffer/pgu/blob/main/macOS_x86/02.%20Chapter%203%20-%20maximum/Screenshots/Addressing_macOS.png)
+* Inserting the address directly into the register * \
+\
-* Inserting the address directly into the register * If we had the address of an array, like your data\_items, we can insert it immediately in a register
+If we had the address of an array, like your data\_items, we can insert it immediately in a register
 ```
 movl $0x100001000, %rcx